tarantool/doc/doc/release/policy.rst

 Backwards compatibility is guaranteed between all versions in the same release series.
 It is also appreciated, but not guaranteed between different release series (major number changes).
-See :doc:`the compatibility guarantees page </release/compatibility>` for details.
+See :doc:`compatibility guarantees page </release/compatibility>` for details.

 Pre-release versions
 ~~~~~~~~~~~~~~~~~~~~